 While following these tips can help keep you safe, it’s important to remember that a car accident can’t always be avoided.
 That’s why it’s vital that motorists be aware of what steps to take following a traffic collision as well.

-Our Alabama car accident lawyers have been helping injury victims for more than 35 years and are always available to provide free legal consultations.
+Our experienced car accident lawyers have been helping injury victims in Alabama and Tennessee for more than 38 years and are always available to provide free legal consultations.
 If you or someone you love has been injured in a car accident, call (877) 562-0000 or contact us online today.